jgeraigery/SpotlightHelp/index.md

 Replication | About monitored SQL Server Replication environments.
 SQL Azure | About monitored SQL Azure databases.
 SQL Server | About monitored SQL Server instances.
-VMware VMware  Spotlight can monitor the status of all virtual machines on a monitored VMware server.
+VMware | Spotlight can monitor the status of all virtual machines on a monitored VMware server.
 Windows | About monitored Windows Servers.